-A spreadsheet embedded in Impress includes most of the functionality of a spreadsheet in Calc and is therefore capable of performing extremely complex calculations and data analysis.
-However, in most cases people limit the use of spreadsheets in Impress to creating complex tables or presenting data in a tabular format.
-If you need to analyse your data or apply formulas, these operations are best performed in a Calc spreadsheet and the results displayed in an embedded Impress spreadsheet.
+A spreadsheet embedded in Impress includes most of the functionality of a spreadsheet in Calc and is therefore capable of performing complex calculations and data analysis.
+However, if you need to analyze your data or apply formulas, these operations are best performed in a Calc spreadsheet and the results displayed in an embedded Impress spreadsheet.